 Whichever method you choose, make sure you ask about a certificate of destruction.
 These certificates detail the when and where of your document shredding and can serve as proof that you complied with FACTA and other laws.

 Need FACTA-Compliant Shredding?

 Shred Nations partners with secure shredding services across the United States.
-To get started finding the right provider, fill out the form on the right or give us a call at (800) 747-3365 for a free, no-obligation quote from shredding services in your area.
+To get started finding the right provider, fill out the form, give us a call at (800) 747-3365, or contact us directly using our live chat for a free, no-obligation quote from shredding services in your area.